status-im/nim-eth-trie/README.md

 ## Remember the lie?

 Because trie `delete`, `deleteSubtrie` and `set` operation create inaccessible nodes in the underlying DB, we need to remove them if necessary.
-We already see that `branch = getWitness(db, trie.getRootHash(), "")` will return the whole trie, but only the accessible nodes.
+We already see that `wholeTrie = getWitness(db, trie.getRootHash(), "")` will return the whole trie, a list of accessible nodes.
 Then we can write the clean tree into a new DB instance to replace the old one.